Hello, I’m Juliana

 In 2021, my senses fell silent.
 I lost my ability to smell and taste for two years.

-Guided by the spirit of shoshin (the beginner’s mind) and the joy of keeping our inner child alive, I see creativity as a space where innocence meets curiosity.
-A place to explore, reconnect and meet the world with fresh eyes.
+Guided by the spirit of shoshin (the beginner’s mind) and the joy of keeping our inner child alive, I see creativity as a space where innocence meets curiosity — a place to explore, reconnect and meet the world with fresh eyes.

 This ethos lives in works like Why not? — a playful provocation to release hesitation, question the expected and stay open to what unfolds.

-I invite you to embrace your individuality and find joy in the rhythm of change.
 Each experience and artwork is shaped by this philosophy: a return to presence, a celebration of becoming and a reminder that play is essential in the journey toward your authentic self.

 Path to practice